jonasjohansson8908/cd-demo/README.md

+# Continous deployment demo

-# Continuous development pipeline with CircleCI, Kubernetes and Google Cloud Platform
+### Continuous deployment pipeline with CircleCI, Kubernetes and Google Cloud Platform
 This repository provides the necessary code to be able to replicate the demo that can be found HERE.
 The demo is about how you combine CircleCI, Google cloud platform, Docker, and Kubernetes in order to achieve continuous deployment.